 Here is a list of common fuels in order of annual cost, starting with the most expensive:

-As you can see, propane is the second most expensive heat source, after electricity.
+As you can see, propane and natural gas (which cost about the same) are the most expensive heat source after electricity.

 The average cost to heat a home with propane for a year is $2,000 - $3,000 a year.